ServSafe Food Safety

 How many food safety managers does my business need?

 The state of Wisconsin requires every licensed foodservice establishment to have at least one certified manager on staff.
-The City of Milwaukee requires one present during hours of food prep when more than five food handlers are working.
 It’s good practice for any establishment to have at least one manager per shift.
+Whenever the CFM is not on premise, they must designate a Person In Charge (PIC) and train them in food safety rules – the PIC must have the same knowledge as the CFM and be able to demonstrate that knowledge.

 How do I become a certified manager?